|

 << Click to Display Table of Contents >> IMPORT |

-The IMPORT statement merges data (typically series) from an external file into the first-position databank.
-The IMPORT statement is primarily for non-.gbk files, and it should be noted that IMPORT without options restricts data to the global time period, it only puts data into the first-position databank, and it merges data with any pre-existing data in the first-position databank.
+The IMPORT statement merges variables from a data file (for instance .csv or .xlsx) into the first-position databank (use OPEN if you need to open a 'named' databank instead).
+The IMPORT statement is primarily for non-.gbk files, and it should be noted that IMPORT without options restricts data to the global time period.
+There is a DOWNLOAD statement for online databanks.

-Import supports collapsing (aggregating) data points of high frequency into annual, quartery, monthly, weekly or daily series, cf. the <collapse> option.
+Import supports directly collapsing (aggregating) data points of high unknown frequency into annual, quartery, monthly, weekly or daily series, cf. the <collapse> option.

 Because Gekko uses a so-called cache for databank files, the same file will load faster the next time it is imported.